 There are some compatibility limitations with BoxCast.
 Beyond the basic plan, there are also extra costs built-in for multistreaming.

-BoxCast pricing is based on three plan tiers.
+BoxCast pricing is based on two plan tiers.
 Each successive plan offers more features and more storage time per broadcast.
 The plans include:

 If you are looking for both multi-site and multistreaming solutions, BoxCast is a great choice for you.